mice batumi

 Batumi "City Breaks"

-Ali and Nino: The 8-meter-tall kinetic sculpture of a man and woman, Ali and Nino, stands as one of the key sights on Batumi Boulevard and the Black Sea resort of Georgia.
-Crafted by renowned Georgian artist and sculptor, Tamar Kvesitadze, the monument is named after the novel "Ali and Nino" by the celebrated Azerbaijani writer Kurban Said.
-The novel narrates the love story between Azerbaijani Muslim Ali Shirvashiri and Georgian Christian Nino Kipiani, set in the Caucasus during World War I. The statue of "Ali and Nino," created in 2010, showcases the two figures merging every 10 minutes, symbolizing their profound love.
+The 8-meter-tall kinetic sculpture of a man and woman, Ali and Nino, stands as one of the key sights on Batumi Boulevard and the Black Sea resort of Georgia.
+Crafted by renowned Georgian artist and sculptor Tamar Kvesitadze, the monument is named after the novel "Ali and Nino" by the celebrated Azerbaijani writer Kurban Said.
+The novel narrates the love story between Azerbaijani Muslim Ali Shirvashiri and Georgian Christian Nino Kipiani, set in the Caucasus during World War I. The statue of "Ali and Nino", created in 2010, showcases the two figures merging every 10 minutes, symbolising their profound love.

 In addition to the above-mentioned spots, a stroll through the streets of Batumi and tasting Batumi coffee, along with local and international cuisine, is an excellent way to connect with the local culture on a deeper level.